 Preservation commissions have been established by local governments throughout the United States to promote the preservation and appropriate development of heritage resources in their communities.
 The National Alliance of Preservation Commissions (NAPC) is the only organization devoted solely to representing the nation's preservation commissions.
 Its mission is "to build strong local preservation programs through education, advocacy, and training."
-As part of that mission, the NAPC has developed this Code of Ethics to promote and maintain the highest standards of honesty, integrity, and professionalism among the Commissions.
+As part of that mission, the NAPC has developed this Code of Ethics to promote and maintain the highest standards of honesty, integrity, and professionalism among the Commissioners and Staff who serve their communities through Preservation Commissions.